fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 Fellowships see their staked $POLN tokens unlocked and returned, marking successful project execution.

-Contractors receive their due payment as per agreed-upon milestones or invoicing schedules, ensuring timely and fair compensation for services rendered.
+Fellowship members receive their due payment as per agreed-upon milestones or invoicing schedules, ensuring timely and fair compensation for services rendered.

 ## Handling Project Duration Exceedance